 - Andy Bean replaces Wyatt Oleff as Stanley Uris

 - Isaiah Mustafa replaces Chosen Jacobs as Mike Hanlon

-It Chapter Two will be released September 6, 2019.
+It Chapter Two was released in theaters on September 6, 2019.